Harris scores 5 TDs, No. 1 Bama escapes No. 11 Florida 52-46

 Give Florida credit: Coming off a shocking home loss to LSU, the Gators fought to the very end.

+The final quarter was thriller for the socially distanced crowd of 16,520 scattered throughout the 75,000-seat stadium.

-After Harris' final TD extended Alabama's lead to 45-31, the Gators responded with a nine-play, 75-yard scoring drive that culminated with Damien Pierce's 1-yard touchdown plunge with 6:33 remaining.
+After Harris' lunged over from the 1 for final TD to extend Alabama's lead to 45-31, the Gators responded with a nine-play, 75-yard scoring drive that culminated with Damien Pierce's own 1-yard touchdown plunge.

 Alabama's high-powered offense struck right back.
 Harris ripped off a 29-yard run deep into Florida territory, and Smith finished it off by hauling in a 15-yard scoring pass from Jones after a play-action fake to Harris froze the Gators defense.